Study Abroad Program Overview

 Internships, Research, and Independent Study

-Independent study and internships for academic credit may be possible.
-Arrangements are generally made at the Study Center after arrival.
+Independent study and on-campus internships for academic credit may be possible.
+Arrangements are generally made on site after arrival.
 Predeparture preparation may be required.

 The University of British Columbia, Vancouver